 Love S’ mores?
 Try these recipes!

-This version of puppy chow is perfect for summertime fun... replicating the traditional flavors of a s' more but none of the fuss with a flame.
+This human-food-snack is a version of puppy chow that is perfect for summertime fun... replicating the traditional flavors of a s' more but none of the fuss with a flame.

 - 2 cups Golden Grahams cereal